 How are parents/guardians involved?

-We like to inform parents or guardians and, depending on a pupil's age, we may need a parent's written permission to see a pupil.
-If pupils are in the sixth form it is not necessary to inform parents, if a pupil would prefer us not to.
+We like to inform parents or guardians and, depending on a student's age, we may need a parent's written permission to see a student.
+If students are in the sixth form it is not necessary to inform parents, if a student would prefer us not to.
 In any case we do not discuss the content of the sessions with parents as it is confidential.

 Is counselling confidential?

 What you discuss within the sessions is confidential, and any notes are kept in a secure online system only accessible to the counsellor.
 However, if the counsellor believes that there is any danger to you, or anyone else, they must pass it on to the school’s Safeguarding Lead.
 On occasion the counsellor will also discuss you with their supervisor to make sure they are offering you the best possible service but the supervisor will also keep this confidential.

 Some of the things we can particularly help with are:

 - Eating disorders

 - Worry about relationships

 In some of these cases Counselling may not be the only intervention.
 The team here will help you to find resources and support from other sources if necessary.